arnevdk/brainlink-lsl/README.md

 * `BrainLink-<serial port name>-gyro`: the gyroscope's x, y, and z axis output at 2.8 Hz.
 * `BrainLink-<serial port name>-physio`: physiological data like heart rate and temperature at 1 Hz.

+## Caveates/issues:
+* The gyro and physio streams probably don't need a fixed nominal sampling rate.
+* the gyroscope data only becomes available once the gyroscope is enabled with some command to the headset.
+This is currently not integrated.